Leaded Canes and Batons in California

 Penalties for Crimes Involving Batons and Leaded Canes

 PC 22210 is a wobbler.
-This means the court can treat this charge as a misdemeanor or a felony.
-The decision is left up to the prosecution, who looks at the facts of the case when making this decision.
-They will also review the individual’s criminal history.
+That means the court can treat this charge as a misdemeanor or a felony.
+The prosecution makes this decision based on the facts of the case and the individual’s criminal history.

 A misdemeanor conviction can result in: